 Sportlots has it all.
 A marketplace to list and sell all of your cards and you can also list auctions.
-The fees are a fixed rate and and Sportlots gives fee discounts to sellers who sell a lot of volume and list higher valued cards.
-This is done to encourage better valued cards and low prices.
+The fees are a fixed rate and Sportlots gives fee discounts to sellers who sell a high volume and list higher valued cards.
+This is done to encourage better-valued cards and low prices.
 To discourage “fly by night” sellers with unlawful intentions, Sportlots will pay the sellers each month what they’ve earned.
 So there’s a less chance of a buyer getting burned.
-They also have a good remedy for Paypal’s 30 cent flat fee.
+They also have a good remedy for Paypal’s flat fee per transaction.
 If a buyer purchases cards from five different sellers, the PayPal flat fee is divided between all five sellers.
 As long as you provide good customer service, ship quickly, and don’t mind getting paid once a month, Sportlots is a great option for sellers.
 Traffic is really good on this site as there are a lot of sales being conducted.
 This is my favorite place to buy and sell sports cards.
 Some sellers have over a million trading cards listed and are very successful in selling their sports cards on the site.

 Sports Card Direct:

 This site uses a fixed rate format to sell cards.
 You can list 100 cards for $4.99 a month, unlimited cards for $9.99 a month or unlimited cards for $99.99 a year.
-The site is more like a broker so you’ll have to go through your paypal settings to offer multiple card shipping discounts, but the site has a very informative video to help new sellers.
-Listing cards is quick and simple.
+The site is more like a broker so you’ll have to go to your Paypal settings to offer multiple card shipping discounts, but the site has a very informative video to help new sellers.
+This site allows you to list cards quickly and is simple to use.
 The site also makes it easy for buyers to search a certain sellers inventory.
 Sports Card Direct also offers a free month trial so you can try before you buy!
 Traffic on this site isn’t as good as other sites, but proper promotion and competitive prices could make this site a success for you.
-The main obstacle is the search feature is not as user friendly for buyers to find what they are looking for.
+The main obstacle is the search feature is not as user-friendly for buyers to find what they are looking for.
 As long as you take good pictures, offer competitive prices and good customer service, this site has potential to be a great place to sell sports cards online.

 The first thing you’ll notice about Listia is that you don’t sell items for money, but for credits towards purchasing other products.
 You can list products in either auction or buy it now formats.
 The fees are minimal, but they will take a percentage of credits depending on the final price.
 You can require someone to pay a few bucks via PayPal for shipping, but it is very unpopular and will hurt your results.
 If you earn enough credits, you can trade them in for cash value, but Listia will take a percentage.
-This site is becoming more popular as buyers can actually earn credits through affiliate programs and not having to pay anythin for credits.
-An excellent site for getting rid of unwanted base and common cards.
+This site is becoming more popular as buyers can actually earn credits through affiliate programs and not having to pay anything for credits.
+An excellent site for getting rid of any unwanted base and common cards.
 You can exchange credits for cash for a small fee.
 Listia can be profitable to you for selling sports cards, but it does require a good bit of work.
 You can also get good deals on sports cards on the site and flip them elsewhere.
-Definitely an alternative to look into.
+Definitely, an alternative worth checking out.